About the Book

 "As a leader, you should acknowledge your people in your day-to-day interactions with them, not once a month, or during a six-month or annual review.
 You should seek out and always give credit where credit is due, never take credit when it belongs elsewhere, and never take credit alone for something you should be sharing with others."

-Author’s management progression: The topics and scenarios discussed in Individual Performer to Manager, and the advice offered, come primarily from the experiences that Oshiro lived through, working with people day in and day out, starting as an individual performer, then progressively rising through the ranks to become a team leader, supervisor, manager, then manager of the 192-person Southern California Systems Engineering/Solution Center, and last as a credentialed Project Manager, all over a thirty-year career with large multinational corporations, Electronic Data Systems (EDS)/Hewlett-Packard (HP).
+Management progression: The topics and scenarios discussed in Individual Performer to Manager, and the advice offered, come primarily from the experiences that I lived through, working with people day in and day out, starting as an individual contributor, then progressively rising through the ranks to become a team leader, supervisor, manager, then manager of EDS's 192-person Southern California Systems Engineering/Solution Center in Los Angeles.
+I also became a credentialed Project Manager, over a thirty-year career with the large Fortune 500 Company, Electronic Data Systems (EDS).
+Hewlett-Packard (HP) acquired EDS in 2008, where I continued my career until I retired in 2015.

-Management experience: Captured in this book, are some of the most noteworthy experiences over those years, where the author had to compare and contrast the work and contributions of many employees.
-He had to assess people's performance; confront people face-to-face with performance issues, including terminating employees; mentored and provided guidance on how to improve performance; ranked people one above the other; determined who will receive perks, bonuses, and salary increases; decided on who earned promotions and new opportunities; and also had the painful and demoralizing experience of having to lay many people off, not because of performance issues, but due to corporate cutbacks.
-The author recognized and celebrated with people and teams on individual and project successes, but also had to call together and stand up at all-hands meetings to announce to every one of impending budget cutbacks and salary freezes, as well as layoffs.
+Management experience: This book captures some of the most noteworthy experiences from those years, where I had to compare and contrast the work and contributions of many employees, and also mentor, encourage, and provide guidance on how to improve their performance and impact.
+I had to assess people's performance and confront people one-on-one with performance issues, including terminating employees.
+I ranked people one above the other with supporting details; determined who would receive perks, bonuses, and salary increases; decided on who earned promotions and new opportunities; and also had the painful and demoralizing experience of having to lay many people off, not because of performance issues, but due to budget cutbacks.
+I recognized and celebrated successes with people and teams at both individual and project levels, but also had to gather and stand up at all-hands meetings to announce impending expense cutbacks, which resulted in hiring and salary freezes, as well as layoffs, and, of course, fielded many pointed questions.

-He hopes to reach people who think, like he once thought, that they don’t have the needed traits or aptitude, or may not be smart enough, or who think they are too quiet and timid to progress to higher levels in their careers.
-Even if the reader has no desire to move into management, the topics on management should broaden the reader’s perspective and understanding of that role, and provide him/her greater insight into how they and their work are being assessed and judged by management, to help them enhance their impact, performance, and value.
+I hope to reach people who, like I once thought, believe that they don't possess the necessary traits or aptitude, or that they may not be smart enough, or that they’re too quiet and timid to progress to higher levels in their career.
+Even if the reader has no desire to move into management, the topics on management should broaden the reader's perspective and understanding of that role, and provide him/her greater insight into how they and their work are being assessed and judged by management, to help them enhance their impact, performance, and value.

-If the reader is targeting a management career track, this book, through many examples, covers some of the key aspects that Oshiro experienced and learned, which will help to prepare the reader to face, including project management.
+If the reader is targeting a management career track, this book, through numerous examples, covers some of the key aspects that I have experienced and learned, and provides tools, methods, and options that will help prepare the reader to face inevitable challenges, including those related to project management.